-Version Issue Date Amended by Comments 1.0 July 2022 Safeguarding Network New policy 2.0 July 2023 Safeguarding Network Reference to the new ELAN Physical Safety Intervention Policy and other minor updates
+Version Issue Date Amended by Comments 1.0 July 2022 Safeguarding Network New policy 2.0 July 2023 Safeguarding Network Reference to the new ELAN Physical Safety Intervention Policy and other minor updates 3.0 July 2024 Safeguarding Network Annual review - minor updates to terminology

 Contents

 Safe-Touch4

 1. Introduction4

 1.1 Who is this useful for?4

 2. Rationale4

-3. Four Different types of touch
+3. Four Different types of touch5

 3.1 Casual / informal / incidental touch5

 3.2 General reparative touch5

 3.3 Contact/interactive Play5

-3.4 Positive handling when calming a dysregulating child5
+B.4 Positive handling when calming a dysregulating child5

-4. Steps to Take Before Positive Handling
+Steps to Take Before Positive Handling6

-5. The Role of physical Contact
+5. The Role of physical Contact6

-5.1 While advocating healthy, appropriate physical contact, there must be explicit boundaries to avoid acting in ways that:7
+5.1 While advocating healthy, appropriate physical contact, there must be explicit boundaries to avoid acting in ways that:

-5.2 Any physical contact will be in response to a child's needs at the time and the following considerations will be made:7
+5.2 Any physical contact will be in response to a child's needs at the time and the following considerations will be made:

-Intimate Care8
+Intimate Care

 6. Introduction

-7. Aims
+Aims8

-8. Policy Rationale
+.
+Policy Rationale

 9. Definition

-10. Principles of Intimate Care8
+10. Principles of Intimate Care

 .
 Responsibilities and Guidelines to delivery of Intimate Care9

 12. Key Procedures

-13. Child Protection
+3. Child Protection